material-motion/material-motion/specifications/directors.md

 <p style="text-align:center"><tt>MVP</tt></p>

+**planEmitter API**: A director may be provided with a PlanEmitter instance.

+Directors must use a PlanEmitter instance in order to register new plans with a scheduler.

+Example pseudo-code definition:

+    function setPlanEmitter(PlanEmitter)

 **Set up API**: A director implements a `setUp` function.
 This function will be invoked exactly once.
-This function accepts a planEmitter instance.

 Example pseudo-code definition:

-    function setUp(planEmitter)
+    function setUp()

 Directors are expected to commit plans to `setUp`'s provided transaction .

 Example pseudo-code implementation:

-    function setUp(planEmitter) {
+    function setUp() {
       planEmitter.addPlan(plan, to: targetA)
       planEmitter.addPlan(plan, to: targetB)
       ...